 Ephesians 1:16-18 (I Paul) Cease not to give thanks for you, making mention of you in my prayers; 17 That the God of our Lord Jesus Christ, the Father of glory, may Give Unto You The Spirit of Wisdom (spiritual wisdom) and Revelation In The Knowledge (Gk. epignosis, the fullest knowledge) of Him (Christ): 18 The Eyes Of Your Understanding Being Enlightened; (so) that ye may Know (Gk.

 What actually happened in that moment we received Christ as our personal Savior?
 Let's now look closer at this new relationship that believers today can enjoy with God via their salvation in Christ and by their union with Christ in their human spirit.

-is a six-part study of "faith"
+is a two-part study of "faith"

 What is faith?